-On day one I talked about what my plans were for this weblog; I had planned to write something every day and paint a small dot painting to go with it.
-I lasted pretty much 6 months doing that and then it started to falter, slowly it became a few days, then a week, then a month between posts so I was a little disappointed in myself for that.
-I hadn’t figured on a new job and other things both good and bad that would take more and more of time, but I did my best and I endeavour to catch up on some of those posts in 2011 as this whole project rests on 365 entries so they must get done!
+On day one, I talked about my plans for this weblog; I had planned to write something every day and paint a small dot painting to go with it.
+I managed to keep writing for around nine months, and then things started to unravel ever so slowly.
+It became a few days, then a week, then a month between posts, so I was disappointed in myself for that.
+I had yet to figure out a new job and other things, good and bad, that would take more and more of my time, but I did my best.
+I endeavour to catch up on some of those posts in the future, including rewriting some so they're more substantial.

-Day 2 saw me talk about art galleries and dealing with them from both an artist’s perspective as well as being an art gallery manager and curator as well as having once been an owner of one!
-That post along with the taxation tips for artists and copyright issues has been my top post for hits to date but no surprises there; it’s what artists want to know about.
+Day 2 saw me talk about art galleries and dealing with them from both an artist's perspective, being an art gallery manager and curator, and having once been a gallery owner.
+That post, along with the taxation tips for artists and copyright issues, has been my top post for hits to date but no surprises there; it's what artists want to know about.

-I visited many exhibitions through 2010 and reported back on them to the blog, using my laptop in hotel rooms and on the go, it was challenging but I got it done, in the beginning anyway!
-Books were researched and so were colours and mediums along with easels and artists including Pablo Picasso and Salvador Dali, canvas and interesting methods like sun painting and scratch-boarding.
+I visited many exhibitions through 2010 with Yayoi Kusamai being my favourite, and reported back on them to the blog, using my laptop in hotel rooms and on the go, it was challenging, but I got it done, in the beginning anyway!
+I researched books, colours, mediums, easels, and some of my favourite artists, including Pablo Picasso and Salvador Dali.
+I delved into what makes a sound or lousy canvas and learnt about some interesting techniques like sun painting and scratch-boarding.

-I looked at the most famous paintings in the world and was asked to list the most famous NZ paintings which were fascinating and rewarding, getting the most feedback from blog readers out of all the posts.
+I looked at the most famous paintings in the world.
+Then someone asked me to list the "most famous New Zealand paintings".
+This was fascinating and rewarding, and I got the most feedback for this one from blog readers out of all the posts.

-Technical stuff like varnishing or how to antique or use crackle effect were very popular postings along with how to use gold leaf while humorous ones attracted attention from those with a funny bone, 40 things that can wrong in an art exhibition striking a chord with artists about to exhibit as well as those who had experienced some of those situations!
+Technical stuff like varnishing or how to antique or use the crackle effect were viral postings, along with how to use gold leaf.
+In contrast, humorous ones attracted the attention of those with a funny bone.
+Forty things that can go wrong in an art exhibition strike a chord with artists about to exhibit and those who have experienced some of those situations!

-Art history and styles like surrealism, expressionism and fauvism to realism were covered.
-It wasn’t all just about visual art either, I included music and sculpture, origami, Ikebana, hairdressing, makeup and nail art, the art of making coffee and its latte art, winemaking or a bit about the Geisha, so it got weird and wacky at times!
+I covered art history and styles like surrealism, expressionism and fauvism to realism; however, I could go a little more in-depth with those.
+It wasn't all just about visual art either, I included music and sculpture, origami, Ikebana, hairdressing, makeup and nail art, the art of making coffee and its latte art, winemaking, and I wrote a piece about the Art of the Geisha, so it got weird and wacky at times!

-Last of all I’d like to thank the Hamilton Community Arts Council for their support this year and the funding that they kindly provided to help make this blog a reality.
-All this information will be available on my website permanently for those who wish to read it and I will adding more over 2011 as the art project behind it will need to be completed.
+Last, I'd like to thank the Hamilton Community Arts Council for their support this year and the funding they kindly provided to help make this blog a reality.
+All this information will be available on my website permanently for those who wish to read it, and I will add more as there's always something more to say about art.

 Posted: Friday 31 December 2010